Article • June 22, 2021 • 7 min read

 You can set fixed prices on your products, put them on auction, or bargain with customers.
-However, you should take into account high fees and absence of a fulfilment service when choosing this platform.
+However, you should take into account the high fees and the absence of a fulfillment service when choosing this platform.

 If you already have several online stores on different platforms, check out Order Desk.
-It will help you organize your orders and keep track of all the activity in one place.
+It will help you organize your orders and keep track of all the activities in one place.

-If you are a newbie and are just getting started, consider choosing Shopify, Wix, Ecwid, or Sellfy to build your online presence.
+If you are a newbie and are just getting started, consider choosing Shopify, Wix, or Ecwid to build your online presence.

 If you have sufficient coding skills and don’t mind spending some time on building your online shop, WooCommerce is the platform for you.

-If you have lots of experience in coding/can hire a professional web developer, and want to bring your medium or large business to a new level, choose Magento.
+If you have lots of experience in coding or you can hire a professional web developer, and want to bring your medium or large business to a new level, choose Magento.